puppetlabs/puppetlabs-docker/REFERENCE.md

 Data type: `Any`

+Boolean to cotrol whether the user should be created

 Default value: `true`

 ### docker::windows_account

-== Define: docker::windows_account

-Define the Windows account that owns the docker services
+Windows account that owns the docker services

 ## Resource types